 If you seek a mortgage for buying a new home or for refurbishing, it has to be approved by a mortgage lender for you to get your loan.
-One of the major factors involved in loan approval is the verification of the borrower’s financial information, but how do mortgage lenders verify bank statements for loan approval.
+One of the major factors involved in loan approval is the verification of the borrower’s financial information, but how do mortgage lenders verify bank statements for loan approval?

-Banks and other financial institutions may demand “proof of verification deposit” form to be filled in and sent to the borrower’s bank for process completion.
-A proof of deposit may also require the borrower to provide a minimum of 2 consecutive months bank statements.
-During the loan approval process, if you’ve ever wondered “why is verification of bank statements for mortgages required?” then the answer is to reduce the chances of people with fake documents acquiring funds for illegal activities.
+Banks and other financial institutions may demand a “proof of verification deposit” form to be filled in and sent to the borrower’s bank for process completion.
+A proof of deposit may also require the borrower to provide a minimum of 2 consecutive months’ bank statements.
+During the loan approval process, if you’ve ever wondered “why is verification of bank statements for mortgages required?” the answer is to reduce the chances of people with fake documents acquiring funds for illegal activities.

 In recent years, there have been multiple instances where mortgage lenders have been scammed out of their money with fake bank statements.
-To save themselves such cases of financial fraud, mortgage leaders need to find ways to check and verify bank statements.
+To save themselves from such cases of financial fraud, mortgage leaders need to find ways to check and verify bank statements.

 Usually, a borrower pays a 20% down payment for the home.
 If the full cost of the home is $200,000 then the borrower will need to pay $40,00 upfront.
 The lender has to verify if the borrower has enough in their account to make the closing costs that are included in a new mortgage.

 The borrower has to provide the lender with the two most recent bank statements to confirm they have enough money for a downpayment.
 The mortgage company then reaches out to the borrower’s bank to verify if the information available on the bank statement is authentic or not.
-This is one of the most common ways on how to verify bank statements during mortgage approval.
+This is one of the most common ways how to verify bank statements during mortgage approval.
 The digital age has made it easier for fraudsters to fabricate fake bank statements and documents which can be hard to distinguish from original statements.

 A lender has to submit a POD (proof of deposit) form to a bank to receive the confirmation of the loan applicant’s financial information.
 There are other ways a lender can verify if the borrower’s financial information is authentic or not.
 Although the document required for verification can differ from bank to bank.
 Here are the most common types of documents in mortgage approval: